List of The O.C. characters: Main characters

-The following is a list of series regulars from The O.C..

 Sandy Cohen

 Portrayed by Peter Gallagher, an idealistic public defender who takes in Ryan Atwood in the pilot episode, much to the dismay of his wife, Kirsten.
 He is the husband of Kirsten, the father of Seth Cohen, and the legal guardian of Ryan Atwood.
 Although he lives in a large upper-class house, his politics are left-leaning and open-minded, causing friction between himself and the community.
 Peter Gallagher described the character as a "leftie Jewish guy from the Bronx".
 Sandy deals with many conflicts throughout the series, such as trying to gain acceptance from his father-in-law while being financially supported by his wife, and raising two teenagers in a (sometimes) corrupt environment.

 Kirsten Cohen

 Portrayed by Kelly Rowan, she is the wife of Sandy Cohen, the mother of Seth, adoptive mother of Ryan, and former CFO of her father's (Caleb Nichol) real estate company, the Newport Group.
 Before she met Sandy she dated and grew up with Jimmy Cooper father of Marissa Cooper, with whom she remains friends.
 Kirsten was very suspicious of Sandy's decision to bring Ryan into her home in the pilot episode, but in the third episode, she and Seth take Ryan back home after he is beaten in the juvenile detention center.
 By the end of the episode, Ryan's biological mother, Dawn Atwood, asks Kirsten to adopt Ryan, figuring he is better off in Newport than returning to Chino.
 She has had trouble with alcohol, which was triggered by the failing deteriorating relationship between her and her father, and had an abortion early in her life, which belonged to Jimmy.
 Kirsten continues to open a dating service with Julie, and becomes a mother of three at the end of the fourth season.
 The character's politics and lifestyle are more conservative than her husband's.
 Kelly Rowan described the character as seemingly more "together" than herself during an interview.